jaehughes/IDPDocs/docs/assesment.md

 * What is the most risky/challenging aspect of the project?
 * Gantt Chart (resource/time allocation)

-Any cardboard models/diagrams this should be brought a long for discussion.
-A printed copy of the *presentation* should be brought to the presentation, and the presentation should also be submitted on Moodle.
+Any cardboard models/diagrams/prototypes should be brought a long for discussion.
+A printed copy of the *presentation* should be brought to the presentation.

 You will need, as a team, to think about how the individual contributions ﬁt together and the overall timing, so as to ensure a professional impression.
 Where possible a projector/screen will be available.
-The meeting rooms have a HDMI connector, teams should check connection between laptops/screen prior to their presentation.
+Meeting rooms should have a HDMI connector, however teams should check connection between laptops/screen prior to their presentation.

-**A draft of the mark scheme for the First Presentation can be found [here](First Presentation Mark Scheme.pdf).**
+**The mark scheme for the First Presentation can be found [here](First Presentation Mark Scheme.pdf).**

 ###First Report